 In October 2014, he became Deputy Director of Agency Services Companies and Management Committee at CCB Fujian Branch.

 Then from April 2016 worked in Indonesia as Deputy Head of the Preparatory Team until November 2016, effective as Director of the Company.
-Then starting May 2nd, 2018, he effectively became the President Director of the Company.
+Then starting from 2 May 2018, he effectively became the President Director of the Company.